Advertisement

 Excessive drinking is associated with several chronic health issues, including high blood pressure, heart disease, liver disease, stroke, depression, mental decline, and alcohol dependence.
 Even men who are moderate drinkers are at increased risk for cancer of the mouth, throat, esophagus, liver, prostate, and colon.

-A large 2018 study published in The Lancet concluded that the safest level of drinking is none, and the health risks associated with drinking outweigh any possible benefits.
-This means if you don't already imbibe, don’t start.
-If you do drink alcohol, the 2020-2025 U.S. Dietary Guidelines for Americans recommends that men limit themselves to no more than two drinks per day.
+A large 2018 study published in The Lancet concluded that the safest level of drinking is none and the health risks associated with drinking outweigh any possible benefits.
+This means if you don't already drink alcohol, don’t start.
+If you do drink alcohol, limit yourself to no more than two drinks per day.
 A standard drink is considered to be 12 ounces of beer (at 5 percent alcohol), 5 ounces of wine (at 12 percent alcohol), or 1.5 ounces of liquor (at 40 percent alcohol).

-If you think you may be addicted to alcohol, talk to your HCP or call the Substance Abuse and Mental Health Services Administration’s confidential hotline at 1-800-662-HELP for local treatment centers, support groups and other resources.
+If you think you may be addicted to alcohol, talk to your HCP or call the Substance Abuse and Mental Health Services Administration’s confidential hotline at 1-800-662-HELP to find local treatment centers, support groups, and other resources.

 putting on face cream